isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 Normal customers would benefit from running databases in virtual machines that are slices of much larger servers, and that are no larger than, say, 1/4 of the actual hardware, in order to be not overly hard on the packing algorithms of the scheduler.

 But even when running on virtual hardware, predictive autoscaling and long lived instances are a must.
-Data size matters, and so do optimizations, because lugging around Terabyte sized blocks of data is still carrying a certain operation weight, even in 2021.
+Data size matters, and so do optimizations, because lugging around Terabyte sized blocks of data is still carrying a certain operational weight, even in 2021.

 The worst case example would be the very large hierarchy shown above.
 It has a data directory of 850 GB, plus binlog files, so around one Terabyte of clone work to get up and running.
 At 400 MB/s instantiation speed, making one instance of these takes not under 45 minutes, and more likely around one hour.